LoveChild 11: My Mother’s Parents, Bruce and Alice MacDonald

 At this point, Mom decided to go to Winnipeg instead of staying with her family.
 She had turned 16 in March, and graduated from grade 10 in June.
 She was ready to start a new life.

-Two years after their move to Neepawa, and 11 years after Hughie was born, on October 27, 1929, Alice gave birth to another daughter, Brucie Delores, who was named after her dad.
+Two years after their move to Neepawa, on October 27, 1929, Alice gave birth to another daughter, Brucie Delores, who was named after her dad.

 The picture to the left shows 20-year-old Margaret (Mom), on a rare visit home, holding two-year-old Brucie.

-As you can see by this picture, she had managed to ramp up her appearance and style considerably.
+As you can see by this picture, Margaret had managed to ramp up her appearance and style considerably.

-The picture to the right, likely taken the same day as the one of Mom and Brucie, shows Mervyn, Hughie, and Jim.
+The picture to the right, likely taken the same day as the one of Mom and Brucie, shows Hughie, Mervin, and Jim.

 Some time in the early 1930s, Bruce and Alice moved again, this time a bit further north and west to Rossburn, Manitoba.
 I’m not sure of the exact date, but they were there by 1935, as shown by the voter’s list for that year.

-Bruce again had a barbershop with an adjoining pool hall.
+Bruce took over a barbershop with an adjoining pool hall.
 The family lived in a small apartment above.

 In November of 1933, Alice gave birth to her fourth son, Thomas Terrance (Terry).